|UCAS code||Typical offer||Length|

 Nicola Cowley: "the Department of Health Sciences provided me with tutorship that equipped me to communicate on all levels.
 They taught me to think outside the box to deliver exceptional healthcare."

 For more information about our application process, please click on the following link: how to apply.

 Please note we no longer accept General Studies or Critical Thinking as a subject choice.
 Two A levels are preferred from the academic subject list.

 You must already hold GCSE English Language, Maths and Science (at Grade C or above) or equivalent qualification at the point of application.
 Applicants undertaking GCSE resits or commencing an equivalent qualification after application will not be considered.
 You must hold these qualifications at the time of applying unless they are incorporated within your programme of study.
 Students studying GCSEs alongside other qualifications will not be considered until the GCSEs are complete and awarded.

 SQA Advanced Highers + Highers - BB + BBBBB

 BTEC National Diploma in early Years or BTEC National Certificate in early Years (Theory & Practical) - DDD

 Access to HE diploma - 60 credits with at least 45 credits achieved at Level 3.
 You must achieve 15 level 3 credits at distinction and 30 level 3 credits at merit.
 At least 15 level 3 credits should be in science subjects.
 We will not normally consider applicants who have progresssed to an access course within three years of taking A levels and failing to achieve the necessary grades for entry to the programme.

 Cambridge Pre-U Diploma - Pass with M2 in three Principle Subjects / Global Perspectives

-Contact our Student Information Service if you've got any questions:
+Contact Student Services if you've got any questions: